 Figure 2: Male Amphenol connector with cable nut unscrewed and grommet removed

 Remove the connector body by unscrewing it.

-Note: It is much easier to unscrew the connector body if the male Amphenol connector is plugged into a female end, such as the one available on an SAA Field Power Unit.
+NOTE: It is much easier to unscrew the connector body if the male Amphenol connector is plugged into a female connector, such as the one available on an SAA Field Power Unit.

 Step 2 - Remove Cable Support

 Unscrew the clamps in cable support.

 Figure 5: Removing the cable support in the male Amphenol connector

 Figure 6: Disassembled Male Amphenol connector with cable support unclipped